Menu

 Pre-placement and post-placement training will be provided to designated handlers at each agency (preferably two handlers to allow for redundancy).
 In the case of a larger agency, handlers may need to be identified in varying units in which the dog may work.
 Regardless of agency size, follow-up training for the dog and handlers will be provided on an as-needed basis.
 Routine follow-up can be conducted monthly to evaluate effectiveness, needs, etc.

 Station Dogs are not Service Dogs and do not have rights or legal protection under the Americans with Disabilities Act.
 Station Dogs can be taken to events that are dog-friendly and to locations that are dog-friendly as long as the handler maintains care and control of the Station Dog.
 Station Dogs typically do not have issues with access and are usually welcomed everywhere they go.
-Since they are emotional support dogs, their primary function should be to interact with staff and give them an opportunity to alleviate stress by providing companionship and affection, which they love to do!
+Since they are therapy dogs, their primary function should be to interact with staff and give them an opportunity to alleviate stress by providing companionship and affection, which they love to do!
 It’s always best to get permission prior to going, even in places the handler or your agency typically goes.
 It also serves as a heads up to your hosts that a dog will be visiting so they can alert you of anything that they believe might be a challenge for the dog.

 K9s For Warriors Gold Stars Emblem